ARTICLE I - PURPOSES AND FUNDAMENTAL POLICY

 The Conference SAAC is established with the SAAC Constitution and By-Laws approved and listed on the conference website.
 (Approved 2008)

-ARTICLE X - STRATEGIC PLAN
+ARTICLE XIII - STRATEGIC PLAN

 The Conference Strategic Plan is established and approved with the Strategic Plan on file at the conference office and at the offices of each institution President, CEO or Chancellor.
 (Approved 2008)

-On the field, when hazardous weather conditions exist, the game monitor (host trainer is the lead person, but game adminstrator, coach, or umpire can also make this recommendation) will monitor the weather through the use of a lightning detector and/or observation.
+On the field, when hazardous weather conditions exist, the game monitor (host athletic trainer is the lead person, but game adminstrator, coach, or umpire can also make this recommendation) will monitor the weather through the use of a lightning detector and/or observation.
 In the event of lightning or thunder, the flash-to-bang (lightning to thunder) method will be used to assist in the decision to evacuate the field.
 The National Severe Storms Laboratory strongly recommends that all individuals should leave the game site and reach a safe structure or location by the time the person monitoring the weather obtains a flash-to-bang count of 30 seconds (equivalent to lightning being six miles away.)

 - Count seconds from the time the lightning is seen to when the clap of thunder is heard.